-Most people with cancer experience weight changes, muscle loss and fatigue (extreme tiredness) at some point during their illness.
-Treating and managing these symptoms can help you feel better and allow you to continue with more of your usual activities.
+Most people with cancer experience weight changes, muscle loss and fatigue (extreme tiredness) at some point during their treatment.
+Managing these symptoms can help you feel better and allow you to continue with more of your usual activities.
 This may also help you keep your strength up, which can help you finish your full course of treatment.

 One cause is the cancer itself.
 For example, in an effort to fight the cancer, the body produces substances called cytokines.
 These substances can lead to weight loss, muscle loss, and a decrease in appetite.
 Another common cause is the treatments for cancer.
 Radiation and chemotherapy often cause a decrease in appetite.
 They can also lead to side effects such as nausea, vomiting, and mouth sores, which can affect your ability to eat normally, further contributing to weight and muscle loss.
-Fatigue is also a factor, since the decreases in exercise and other physical activities that happen when you’re not feeling well can also contribute to muscle loss.
+Fatigue is also a factor, since the decreases in exercise and other physical activities that happen when you’re not feeling well can contribute to muscle loss.
+For more information on treatment side effects like fatigue and mouth sores, read CancerCare’s booklet titled “Understanding and Managing Chemotherapy Side Effects.”

 Keep in mind that appetite and energy levels may be affected by other treatable conditions, such as pain, anxiety or depression.
 Talk with your doctor if you are experiencing any of these concerns.